 South Dakota is known as the ‘Mount Rushmore State’ for obvious reasons.
 It is a landlocked state bounded by different states on all sides.
-However, a stretch of Missouri River flows through it, among several other rivers.
-There are so many interesting South Dakota Road Trip Destinations that there can be multiple week long trips.
+There are so many interesting South Dakota road trip destinations that there can be multiple week-long trips.

 Western South Dakota Road Trip Destinations

 Curated in and around the Black Hills, this is one of the most exciting South Dakota road trip destinations in the state.
 There are several attractions on this route.

 It can take you at least a week to cover all of these properly, so plan your trip accordingly and have the time of your life!
 Wind Cave National Park and Custer State Park are the first two destinations on our map.